lewagon/dotfiles/03-AR-Database/01-DB-and-SQL/04-CRUD-Read/README.md

 To protect your database against SQL injections, you must never interpolate SQL queries with user data but use `?` [**placeholders**](http://ruby.bastardsbook.com/chapters/sql/#placeholders-sqlite-gem) instead.

 ℹ️ For this exercise, to prevent SQL injections you'll need to pass _several arguments_ to the `.execute` method.
+Remember to check out the lecture slides for a refresher on how this is done.

 #### `#all`